-Investigation 219 is in response to an application lodged by Wilson Transformer Company Pty Ltd (WTC) alleging that certain power transformers exported to Australia from the People's Republic of China (China), the Republic of Indonesia (Indonesia), the Republic of Korea (Korea), Taiwan, Thailand and the Socialist Republic of Vietnam (Vietnam) at dumped prices caused material injury to the Australian industry producing like goods.
+This investigation by the Anti-Dumping Commission (Commission) is in response to an application by Wilson Transformer Company Pty Ltd (WTC) alleging that certain power transformers exported to Australia from the People's Republic of China (China), the Republic of Indonesia (Indonesia), the Republic of Korea (Korea), Taiwan, Thailand and the Socialist Republic of Vietnam (Vietnam) at dumped prices caused material injury to the Australian industry producing like goods.
 A full description of the goods the subject of the application is set out in chapter 3 of this report.

-This termination report sets out the facts and findings on which the Commissioner of the Anti-Dumping Commission (Commissioner) based his decisions to terminate part of the investigation.
+This report sets out the findings of the Commissioner of the Anti-Dumping Commission (Commissioner) and related recommendations by the Commissioner to the Parliamentary Secretary to the Minister for Industry (the Parliamentary Secretary) in relation to the application1.

-1.2 Findings
+1.2 Recommendation